 Marquez pitches red-hot Rockies past Giants

-German Marquez pitched strong into the eighth inning, Nolan Arenado homered for the second straight game, and the Colorado Rockies beat the San Francisco Giants 5-2 in Denver on Tuesday night.
-Charlie Blackmon had two hits and drove in a run, and Yency Almonte got the last five outs for his first major league save for the Rockies, who have won eight of their last nine after dropping the opening game of the season.
+German Marquez pitched into the eighth inning, Nolan Arenado homered for the second straight game, and the Colorado Rockies beat the San Francisco Giants 5-2 in Denver on Tuesday night.
+Charlie Blackmon had two hits, drove in two and scored a run, and Yency Almonte got the last five outs for his first major league save for the Rockies, who have won eight of their last nine after dropping the opening game of the season.

 The Rockies extended the lead in the fourth.
 Blackmon led off with a single, Arenado walked and Daniel Murphy reached on catcher's interference to load the bases with no outs.
 Matt Kemp grounded into a force out to drive in Blackmon, and Sam Hilliard's single drove in Arenado to make it 3-0.

 The Giants thought they had tied it up in the fifth when Brandon Crawford and Mauricio Dubon had back-to-back singles with one out, and Duggar hit a ball to left that was ruled a home run.
-A video review determined the ball hit the top of the fence and bounced back onto the field, leaving Duggar at second.
-Marquez retired the last two batters of the inning and the next nine overall before a walk to Yastrzemski and a one-out single in the eighth by Alex Dickerson ended his night.
+A video review, however, determined the ball hit the top of the fence and bounced back onto the field, leaving Duggar at second.
+Marquez retired the last two batters of the inning to begin a run of nine straight batters retired.
+But a one-out walk to Yastrzemski followed by a single by Alex Dickerson in the eighth ended Marquez's night.

 --Field Level Media